bobbyrward/borkedbot/README.md

   * fix auto unhosting
   * folder module loading for import overhaul
   * addition of information to the borkedbot steam page (online/ingame/offline etc)
+  * Multiple dota accounts, switching depending on which one is in game

 I guess that's good enough for now I'll add more later.